OS2iot/OS2iot-docs/source/maintenance-guide/maintenance-guide.rst

 -  docker volume rm os2iot-docker_postgresqldata

-Add os2iot-docker to docker files share (se steps above).
+Add os2iot-docker to docker files share (Described in the quick setup).
 Once the path is added run:

 -  docker-compose up

-Advanced
+Advanced setup
 ^^^^^^^^^

-Important!
-Prepare by setting up the repositories, OS2IoT-docker, OS2IoT-backend, and OS2IoT-frontend, in the same folder/path of your choosing
+**Important!** Prepare by setting up the repositories, OS2IoT-docker, OS2IoT-backend, and OS2IoT-frontend, in the same folder/path of your choosing